-5.3 Removal / Replacement of the Coal Fuelbed
+5.4 Removal / Replacement of the Coal Fuelbed (where applicable)

-5.3.1 Remove the fascia.
+- 5.4.1 Remove the trim / fret or fascia as applicable.
 Remove the top, left hand & right hand glass panel retaining trims, which are held in position by 11 off screws, then lift the glass panel clear.
 Place the coal fuelbed centrally on to the fuelbed support and push fully backwards to the rear face of the fibre boards.
 Make sure that the fuelbed base is located centrally in the fire box.
 See figure 1 below.
-Replace the glass panel and trims in reverse order.
+Replace the glass panel and trims in reverse order. - Fig. 1